Slava Ukraine

 While we were developing this application, there were many additional projects and technical challenges that I had to solve.

-One particular case study involved a database with several million records and daily traffic of 50,000 – 70,000 visits on the homepage.
-The challenge was to implement a slider that retrieves results from the database via AJAX and displays them on the homepage, all while ensuring a load time of under 1 second (based on SEO requirements).
+One particular case study involved a database with several million records (100M+ records) and daily traffic of 50,000 – 70,000 visits on the homepage.
+The challenge was to implement a slider that retrieves results from the database via AJAX and displays them on the homepage, all while ensuring a load time of under 1 second (based on SEOSEOWhat are SEO (Search Engine Optimization)?

 I came up with an effective approach: I created a cron job that selects 250 job posts from millions of records.
 This cron job runs every six hours and stores these 250 job posts in a JSON file.
 The slider then randomly selects 60 records from this pre-generated JSON file, ensuring fast page load times.